Industry-Leading Software

 Beams and columns serve different structural functions, yet both are fundamental to building integrity.
 The primary distinctions include:

-- Beams: Designed to resist bending moments and shear forces while transferring loads horizontally to columns or walls.
-Governed by equations such as:
+Beams: Designed to resist bending moments and shear forces while transferring loads horizontally to columns or walls.

-- Columns: Primarily resist axial compression forces and must be analyzed for buckling and slenderness effects.
-Critical equations include:
+Columns: Primarily resist axial compression forces and must be analyzed for buckling and slenderness effects.

 Columns are susceptible to different failure modes, including short column crushing failure and long column buckling failure, whereas beams are primarily analyzed for bending, shear, and deflection limits.